 Growing up, my parents taught me so many things.
 I learned how to take care of myself.
 They taught me how to clean and to cook.
 I learned about ethics, morals and also a lot about my faith.
 It is impossible to list all of the things they passed along to me.
 However, I can mention one thing that they never did — Finances.

 I once asked my mom why it was never a discussion and she said that her parents had never really taught her that she and her siblings learned by watching.
-She said that she was not even aware that this was something that should she should have even taught me.
+She said that she was not even aware that this was something that should she should have also taught me.
 In fact, the only thing she ever taught me about money was how to maintain and balance my checking account.

 Unfortunately, I made a lot of money mistakes.
 I even had to declare bankruptcy.
-However, I am lucky that I learned from my own mistakes and now, will make sure our own children excel in financial literacy.
+However, I am lucky that I learned from my own mistakes and now, will make sure our children excel in financial literacy.
 The mistakes I made are ones I never want to see them make.

 I thought about what I really should have learned from my parents.
 My list was much longer than I thought it would be.
-It helped my husband and I as we are starting to teach our own children about money and what tools they need to learn to use before they leave our home.
+It helped my husband and me, as we are starting to teach our children about money and what tools they need to learn to use before they leave our home.

 Even at a young age, a child can learn to create and use a budget.
 It can include simple items such as saving for gifts for siblings.
 They can learn how to budget for the things they want to do with their friends.
 And of course, kids need to learn to budget in savings.